 Prerequisite: Completion of COSME 102 or its equivalent or current license number or expired California State license number, or a letter from the California State Board of Cosmetology identifying specific requirements of training for cosmetology licensure.
 Course Advisory: SCC minimum English standard.
 Designed to meet the needs of cosmetologist who have deficiencies in theory or practice in the field of cosmetology.
 Assists cosmetologist who require additional training to qualify for better positions by upgrading skills.
 Preparatory training for cosmetologist who wish to renew their cosmetology license.
+NOTE: Students are required to purchase a materials card from the SCC bookstore.
+The cost of the materials card and startup materials varies.
+For current costs, please refer to the Schedule of Classes for each semester.
 Five hours lecture, thirty hours lab.